thomasnordahl-dk/tester/docs/building-tests.md

 1. Create classes that implements `TestCase`.
 2. Create a new file, `test.php` in the composer root directory.
 3. In `test.php`, create instances of the test case classes
-4. Return an array of `TestPackage` instances created with the test case instances.
+4. Return an array of `TestSuite` instances created with the test case instances.

 ## Creating a test case
 An example of a test case could be a unit test of a user class.